thesauri/dpad-compose/README.md

     }
 ```

-Finally, we'll pass a visibility padding that corresponds to the spacing between the boxes and half of a box width.
+Finally, we pass a visibility padding that corresponds to the spacing between the boxes and half of a box width.
-Before passing this value, we also need to convert it from density pixels to on-screen pixels:
+Before passing this value, we need to convert it from density pixels to on-screen pixels:

 ```kotlin
 /* [...] */